Herrick and Marie made plans to meet at a restaurant in Inlet, where Marie lived.

 “Definitely not,” Marie said, “He’s not from around here.”

-Pat picked up the menus and pointed towards the back of the room and said, “I’ll put you two in the corner, so you can talk.”
+Pat picked up the menus and pointed towards the big picture window at the back of the room and said, “I’ll give you the best seat in the house."

 “Thank you.”

-“Yeah, we dated for a year and a half, many moons ago,” Marie said.
+“Yeah, we lived together for a couple of years.
+Many moons ago,” Marie said.

 Marie flushed, and said, “I didn’t know you could sing!”